 Required Minimum Qualifications

-1. Bachelor's degree by effective date of appointment.
-Master's degree strongly preferred.
+1. Earned Master's Degree by effective date of appointment.

 2. Commitment to providing an exceptional learning-centered residential experience.

 4. Ability to develop and sustain positive living communities.

 5. Thorough understanding of student and personal development theories and practice.